 - rejecting the temporary period does not pose a risk to the employee's continued employment.

-- Philip is on a list of employees available for work on a relief basis for a major department store.
-He is asked to work for 2 weeks during a regular employee’s vacation.
-Philip refuses the work because of a prior commitment.
-In the absence of other factors, his name will remain on the list for future call-ins.
+- An employee is on a list of employees available for work on a relief basis for a major department store.
+They are asked to work for 2 weeks during a regular employee’s vacation.
+The employee refuses the work because of a prior commitment.
+In the absence of other factors, their name will remain on the list for future call-ins.

-- Cornelia works on the production line in a manufacturing plant.
-She works whenever the line is in operation, but the days and hours of work fluctuate based on the availability of raw materials.
-Her employer expects that Cornelia will work whenever required.
+- An employee works on the production line in a manufacturing plant.
+They work whenever the line is in operation, but the days and hours of work fluctuate based on the availability of raw materials.
+The employer expects that the employee will work whenever required.

-Sections 63 and 64 do not apply to employees like Philip.
-If he rejects an offer to work he remains on the list and will be called again.
-These sections do apply to employees like Cornelia.
-She is on a fluctuating work schedule because of the nature of the employer's business, but she is required to be at work when work is available.
+Sections 63 and 64 do apply to employees like this.
+They are on a fluctuating work schedule because of the nature of the employer's business, but are required to be at work when work is available.

 Employees described in this section must be aware of the exact date of termination at the time they commence employment.
 (Refer to Section 65 (2) for the meaning of “definite term.”)